PowerShell/PowerShell/docs/installation/windows.md

 The script

-1. Creates a directory for the plugin within %windir%\System32\PowerShell
+1. Creates a directory for the plug-in within %windir%\System32\PowerShell
 2. Copies pwrshplugin.dll to that location
 3. Generates a configuration file
-4. Registers that plugin with WinRM
+4. Registers that plug-in with WinRM

 ## Registration
 The script must be executed within an Administrator-level PowerShell session and runs in two modes.